What Are Lender Credits Used For When Buying A House?

 Lender Credits Example

 Now, let’s look at what you’d pay if you had covered your own closing costs.
-You’d pay $6,000 to your lender upfront at 4% – paying your own closing costs means a lower interest rate.
-In this example, your monthly payment would be $954.83.
-That’s just under $30 less per month than the higher APR.
+You’d pay $6,000 to your lender upfront and get a 6% rate – paying your own closing costs means a lower interest rate.
+In this example, your monthly payment would be $1,199.
+That’s $32 less per month than the higher APR.

-Over the course of your loan, you pay a total of $143,738.99 in interest.
-Even after you subtract the $6,000 you paid in closing costs when you took your loan, this loan is over $4,500 less expensive.
-Even a small increase in your APR makes a big difference in how much you end up paying.
+Over the course of your loan, you pay a total of $231,676 in interest, which is $11,640 less than what you’d pay with lender credits.
+Even after you subtract the $6,000 you paid in closing costs when you took your loan, this loan is $5,640 less expensive.
+Even a small increase in your APR makes a big difference in the total amount you end up paying.

 Benefits Of Lender Credits

 Lender credits can offer some powerful benefits, especially if you’re short on cash.
-Here are some:
+Here are some reasons why using lender credits might make sense.

-- You pay less upfront to your lender.
 The major benefit of lender credits is that they allow you to close on your mortgage loan without paying thousands in closing costs.
-The average home buyer pays about 3 – 6% of their loan’s value in closing costs, which can quickly add up to thousands of dollars.
+The average home buyer pays about 3% – 6% of their loan’s value in closing costs, which can quickly add up to thousands of dollars.
+The amount paid in closing costs will vary by location and buyer circumstance.

-- You can apply the money you would have paid in closing costs toward your down payment.
+When you use lender credits, you can apply the money you would have paid in closing costs toward your down payment.
 This can be more financially beneficial for you in a couple ways.
 First, the higher your down payment, the lower your potential interest rate.
-Additionally, the premiums for PMI are bucketed based on the size of your down payment.
+Additionally, the premiums for private mortgage insurance (PMI) are bucketed based on the size of your down payment.
 If you can make a slightly higher down payment to get into a lower bucket, you may not have to pay as much for PMI.

-- Your monthly payment may increase.
 Depending on how many credits you take, your monthly payment may only rise by a few dollars.
-If you’re like most home buyers, paying an extra $30 a month toward your mortgage is much more feasible than coming up with $6,000 or more to close.
+Using the example above, if you’re like most home buyers, paying an extra $32 a month toward your mortgage is much more feasible than coming up with $6,000 or more to close.

-- You can save money by selling your home soon after buying.
-The main drawback of a higher interest rate is that you pay more for your loan as it matures.
-Let’s say you plan to sell your home or refinance in a few years.
+The main drawback of the higher interest rate that results from using lender credits is that you pay more for your loan as it matures.
+However, if you plan to sell your home or refinance in a few years, the higher interest rate is less of a concern.
 You might end up paying just a few hundred dollars more in interest.
-When you compare this amount to the thousands you may pay during closing, you save money using credits.
+When you compare this amount to the thousands you may pay when you close on a house, you save money using credits.
+Just remember that refinancing has closing costs as well.

 There are a few factors to consider before you accept those credits:

-- Lender credits could increase refi closing costs and future closing costs.
 Planning to refinance your loan in a few years when interest rates drop?
 Remember that the cost of refinancing includes closing costs.
-When refinancing, you can expect to pay 2% – 6% of the total value of your loan.
+When refinancing, you can expect to pay 3% – 6% of the total value of your loan, depending on your location and other factors.
 Since lender credits raise the loan's value, they’ll also raise the price of future closing costs, which will be a percentage of that loan.

 There are other, more affordable ways to save on closing costs besides taking on a permanently higher interest rate.
 For example, you can ask the seller to pay a percentage of your closing costs.